Super12481/Active-Developer-Badge-Bot/README.txt

-Paste token in "token.exe", and server id in "guildid".
+Paste token in "token.txt", and server/guild id in "guildid.txt".